cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-vacuum.md

 ## Description

 `VACUUM` reclaims storage occupied by deleted tuples.
-In normal Greenplum Database operation, tuples that are deleted or obsoleted by an update are not physically removed from their table; they remain present on disk until a `VACUUM` is done.
+In normal Cloudberry Database operation, tuples that are deleted or obsoleted by an update are not physically removed from their table; they remain present on disk until a `VACUUM` is done.
 Therefore it is necessary to do `VACUUM` periodically, especially on frequently-updated tables.

 With no parameter, `VACUUM` processes every table in the current database.
 With a parameter, `VACUUM` processes only that table.